AMWA-TV/info-006/docs/Device implementation How To.md

 **Expected Value**

-The JSON formatted response should be returned by the NMOS device.
+The JSON formatted response should be returned by the NMOS device with the default value for `mute` which we set in the code to be `false`.

 ```
 {